 Go forth and shop around

 This listing gives you nine good alternatives to choose from, whatever your budget.
 Try to borrow or rent the mic you’re interested in and test it in your own studio environment.
-The best mic for you is always going to be the one that makes you sound the best.
+The best microphones for you are always going to be the ones that make you sound the best.